Canton Invaders

 The Canton Invaders was an indoor soccer club based in Canton, Ohio that competed in the National Professional Soccer League.
 After the 1995–96 season, the team relocated and became the Columbus Invaders.

 History

 The Canton Invaders were a professional indoor soccer team from Canton, Ohio.
 Named by Michael George of Canton, Ohio.
 One of the charter members of the American Indoor Soccer Association (AISA), they played their home contests in the Canton Civic Center, a municipal owned facility in the downtown area of Canton, Ohio.

 The Invaders and the AISA began play in 1984 with six teams (Chicago Vultures, Canton Invaders, Columbus Capitals, Kalamazoo Kangaroos, Louisville Thunder, and Milwaukee Wave).
 The Invaders won the league championships for the 1984–85 and 1985–86 seasons as well as advancing to the championship series for the 1986–87 campaign only to be defeated by their opponent of the previous two championship contests, the Louisville (KY) Thunder.
 (Footnote: The Louisville Thunder folded following the 1986–87 season.)

 The following three seasons saw the Canton Invaders again capture the league championship crown but their attendance dwindled.
 A group of diehard fans continued to come to the home games and the seats behind one goal area became known as The Twilight Zone with spectators dressing in dark colored clothing and face painting for the Invaders’ motif.
 The area behind the other goal was actually the stage for the Canton Civic Center and no spectators were permitted to sit there during games.

-Prior to the 1990–91 season, the league set about reinventing itself as the National Profession Soccer League (NPSL).
+Prior to the 1990–91 season, the league set about reinventing itself as the National Professional Soccer League (NPSL).
 Ten teams now reached from New York to Milwaukee and south to Jacksonville.
 In an effort to make the games more equitable, players were traded amongst the teams and the Canton squad’s ability to win a majority of their games was eliminated.
 Canton never again hoisted the championship banner in the Civic Center and for the 1996–97 season, the team relocated to Columbus where they compiled a dismal 5 and 35 record finishing dead last in the Central Division of the American Conference of the NPSL.
 The Invaders disbanded following one season in Columbus and players were distributed to the remaining dozen teams of the league.

 The Invaders had a rivalry with the nearby Cleveland Crunch for their last five seasons of play.

 The National Professional Soccer League continued operations for ten more seasons before officially folding operations.
 The ten teams of the league then established a re-structured league to be known as the Major Indoor Soccer League.